JenieX/web-development-with-jonas/javascript-course/09-advanced-dom/README.md

 ### [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event)

+Note: The `defer` attribute has no effect on module scripts — they defer by default.

 The `DOMContentLoaded` event fires when the HTML document has been completely parsed, and all deferred scripts (`<script defer src="…">` and `<script type="module">`) have downloaded and executed.
 It doesn't wait for other things like images, sub-frames, and async scripts to finish loading.

-`DOMContentLoaded` does not wait for stylesheets to load, however deferred scripts do wait for stylesheets, and the `DOMContentLoaded` event is queued after deferred scripts.
+`DOMContentLoaded` does not wait for stylesheets to load, however **deferred scripts do wait for stylesheets, and the `DOMContentLoaded` event is queued after deferred scripts**.
 Also, scripts which aren't deferred or async (e.g. `<script>`) will wait for already-parsed stylesheets to load.

 Hint: You can inspect the timing for this event in the Network tab of the DevTools.